Oudomxay province: Landmarks

-There are many landmarks in the province and some of the prominent ones are the following.

-Muang La is an important Buddhist pilgrimage for Theravada Buddhists in the province.
-Saymoungkhoune Rattana Stupa located here has a highly revered Buddha image, which is 400 years old and is reported to have supernatural powers.
+Muang La is a Buddhist pilgrimage for Theravada Buddhists in the province.
+Saymoungkhoune Rattana Stupa located here has a Buddha image, which is 400 years old and is reported to have supernatural powers.

 Chom Ong Cave, the longest cave in Laos, is located in Ban Chom Ong, 45 km to the northwest of Oudomxay town and is the biggest known cave in northern Laos.
 The cave was explored by a team of cave researchers during 2009, 2010 and 2011 and reported to be 18.4 km long and considered as the second longest in Laos and 9th longest in South East Asia.
 The average dimensions of the cave is 20–25 m in width and 20–30 m in height.
-It has two passages, one is a stream and the other has fossils and both connect to a large hall which is 100 m long, 30 m wide and of varying height of 30–50 m up to the roof.
+It has two passages, one is a stream and the other has fossils and both connect to a hall which is 100 m long, 30 m wide and of varying height of 30–50 m up to the roof.
 It has a stream inlet in the north and the stream outflows in the southern end.

 During the Indochina war, people of the village, who had till then kept the location of the cave a secret, had to use the cave as bomb shelter, and they thought that their prayers to Buddha had helped to protect them from the bombings.
 Hence, they named the cave as “Phachao Khamtan” or “Khamtan Buddha” Cave where 'Phachao' means "Buddha" and 'Khamtan' means "Valuable Protective Shield".